Pediatric Dental Emergency?

-We’ll do everything possible to get your child in right away or provide instructions on what to do next.
+We’ll do everything possible to get your child in right away and/or provide instructions on what to do next.

-Here are some quick tips every parent should know.
+Here are some quick tips that every parent should know!

 If your child’s baby tooth is knocked out, it does not usually cause problems or require treatment.
 Contact us during regular business hours.